Chaitalykundu/Web-Development/02-CSS/01-Basic/11-box-model/Theory/01-theory.md

 # Padding area

 This field requires the padding of the component.

 In essence, this area is the space around the subject area and inside the border-box.
 The height and the width of the padding box decide its proportions.

 &nbsp;

-# Margin Field

-This segment consists of the area between **the boundary and the edge of the border**.

-The proportion of the margin region is equal to the margin-box width and height.
-It is better to separate the product from its neighbor nodes.

-&nbsp;